 The JWS JSON Serialization represents digitally signed or MACed content as a JSON object.
 Content using the JWS JSON Serialization can be secured with more than one digital signature and/or MAC operation.
 This representation is neither optimized for compactness nor URL-safe.

 The following members are defined for use in top-level JSON objects used for the JWS JSON Serialization:

 payload

-The value BASE64URL(JWS Payload) is stored in the payload member.
+The payload member MUST be present and contain the value BASE64URL(JWS Payload).

 signatures